rh-ecosystem-edge/accelerator_templates/nfd/kmm.md

     feature.node.kubernetes.io/pci-0100_1af4_1042_1af4_1100.present: true
 ```

-will load the kernel module on any node NFD has labelled as having an Intel cpu from their 6th family (actually a rather elderly Kaby Lake processor!), that supports the VMX extensions, and has a pci device that matches the class and ID given (this is actually a "Red Hat, Inc. Virtio network device", these labels come from a virtual machine).
+will load the kernel module on any node NFD has labelled as having a sixth generation Intel processor (actually a rather elderly Kaby Lake processor!), that supports the VMX extensions, and has a pci device that matches the class and ID given (this is actually a "Red Hat, Inc. Virtio network device", these labels come from a virtual machine).

 ## Discussion

 The KMM selectors form a logical AND, the node must have all the labels for the driver to be deployed.
 This is great for restricting the kmod deployment quite precisely, but less good if you want to deploy it on a range of machines.
-In the above example the kmod will only be deployed on a machine with `feature.node.kubernetes.io/cpu-model.family: 6` but more normally you would want to deploy it on a range of cpu families, like "family 6 or above", or "cpus between  6 and 8".
+In the above example the kmod will only be deployed on a machine with `feature.node.kubernetes.io/cpu-model.family: 6` but more normally you would want to deploy it on a range of CPU families, like "family 6 or above", or "CPUs between  6 and 8".

 For these more complex setups you can use NFD rules to add a specific label based around the rules, for example (see [file](kmm_nfd_rule.yaml)):